• Skip to primary navigation

 • Open the lid slightly to allow the steam to escape.
 Let this sit for 5 to 10 minutes.

-• Serve it with red chutney given below.
+• Serve it hot with the red chutney given below.

 • In a mixie or blender jar, add grated coconut, red chilies (adjust to taste), coriander seeds, hing, and salt along with ½ to 1 cup of water for the desired consistency and grind to a smooth paste.